MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/virtualization-guidance.md

 # Virtualization support for Skype for Business Server 2019

 Skype for Business Server 2019 is supported on virtualization.
-Follow the deployment criteria in [Planning a Lync Server 2013 Deployment on Virtual Servers](https://www.microsoft.com/download/details.aspx?id=41936).

-## Understand virtualization

 While virtualization is supported, there are some key points to remember: